Lens Formula - Calculating Magnification Formula, FAQs

 In optical physics, spherical lenses are lenses made by combining two spherical surfaces.
 These lenses are divided into two categories based on the notion of formation by binding two surfaces: convex lenses, which are created by binding two spherical surfaces curved outward, and concave lenses, which are formed by binding two spherical surfaces curved inward.

 Depending on the distance between the lens and the objects, the images created by these lenses can be actual, virtual, or of varied sizes.
-The formula of lens now assists us in determining the picture distance.
+The formula of the lens now assists us in determining the picture distance.
 It is the formula, or the equation, that links the focal length formula, object distance, and image distance for a lens.

 The Lens formula describes the relationship between the distance of an image (v), the distance of an object (u), and the focal length of the lens formula (f) of the lens in optics.
 The lens formula works for both convex and concave lenses.
 The thickness of these lenses is minimal.
-The following is the formula of lens:
+The following is the formula of the lens:

 $$\frac{1}{v}-\frac{1}{u}=\frac{1}{f}$$